 Critical Care Faculty will assess the written discharge plan which will be placed in the student's portfolio.
+Clinical evaluations by faculty.

 INTERPROFESSIONAL COLLABORATION SKILLS

 • While on their Pulmonary and Critical Care rotation, each medical student will learn to present patient data in a coherent fashion to team members and consultants.